 Lake Louise is on the Ikon Pass and the Mountain Collective.
 Ikon Pass holders get 7 combined days at Lake Louise, Banff Sunshine, and Mt.
 Norquay.
 Ikon Base Pass holders get 5 combined days at the same resorts.
 Mountain Collective pass holders get 2 days at the resort plus 50 percent off additional days.

 From lodging and and dining to off-slope activities and local tips, here are the SKI editors’ picks for what to do in Lake Louise, Alb.

-Check out last season’s Westbowl expansion, 480 acres of steep frontside glades.
-Also, a new quad chairlift replaced the Summit Platter (circa 1977) that offered access to Mt.
-Whitehorn’s fabled backside and its alpine cirques and chutes.
+The West Bowl expansion, which opened during the 2020-’21 season, is still new to most American thanks to pandemic restrictions.
+Be sure to check out the 480 acres of steep frontside glades.
+Also, make your way to the new quad chairlift that replaced the Summit Platter (circa 1977), accessing Mt.
+Whitehorn’s backside and its alpine cirques and chutes.

 Watch for a rope-drop on the seldom-open Gullies: nine chutes off the Summit’s backside that preserve deep, blown-in powder.